-Fecal coliform levels remained well below the standard at both Winsor Power Station and Nash Hill Reservoir throughout the month.
+Fecal coliform levels remained well below the standard at Winsor Power Station.
+No fecal coliform were present in samples collected from Nash Hill Reservoir throughout the month.

 SOURCE WATER TURBIDITY LEVELS AT QUABBIN RESERVOIR (AS MEASURED AT WINSOR POWER STATION)